India strips British Modi critic of overseas citizenship

 NEW DELHI: An Indian-origin British journalist critical of Prime Minister Narendra Modi has lost his Indian overseas citizenship, a move campaigners said underlined the government's hostility to a free press.

+Taseer´s cover article on Time magazine´s international edition titled "India´s Divider in Chief", next to Modi´s face, was published in May ahead of elections that saw Modi win a second term in a landslide.

-The writer’s father Salman Taseer was born in pre-partition British India and was governor of Pakistan’s Punjab province until his assassination in 2011 for opposing the country’s blasphemy laws.
-Born in Britain, Aatish Taseer wrote on Time’s website late Thursday that he lived in India from the age of two with his Indian mother — his sole legal guardian — and had no contact with his father until he was 21.
+The writer´s father Salman Taseer was born in pre-partition British India and was governor of Pakistan´s Punjab province until his assassination in 2011.

+Born in Britain, Aatish Taseer wrote on Time´s website late Thursday that he lived in India from the age of two with his Indian mother -- his sole legal guardian -- and had no contact with his father until he was 21.

+"The government had limited means by which they could legally take away my overseas citizenship.
+Yet they have now acted on those means," he wrote. "(It) is hard not to feel, given the timing, that I was being punished for what I had written."

 NEW DELHI: An Indian-origin British journalist critical of Prime Minister Narendra Modi has lost his Indian overseas citizenship, a move campaigners said underlined the government's hostility to a free press.

+Taseer´s cover article on Time magazine´s international edition titled "India´s Divider in Chief", next to Modi´s face, was published in May ahead of elections that saw Modi win a second term in a landslide.

-The writer’s father Salman Taseer was born in pre-partition British India and was governor of Pakistan’s Punjab province until his assassination in 2011 for opposing the country’s blasphemy laws.
-Born in Britain, Aatish Taseer wrote on Time’s website late Thursday that he lived in India from the age of two with his Indian mother — his sole legal guardian — and had no contact with his father until he was 21.
+The writer´s father Salman Taseer was born in pre-partition British India and was governor of Pakistan´s Punjab province until his assassination in 2011.

+Born in Britain, Aatish Taseer wrote on Time´s website late Thursday that he lived in India from the age of two with his Indian mother -- his sole legal guardian -- and had no contact with his father until he was 21.

+"The government had limited means by which they could legally take away my overseas citizenship.
+Yet they have now acted on those means," he wrote. "(It) is hard not to feel, given the timing, that I was being punished for what I had written."